openstack/nova/doc/source/user/flavors.rst

 Extra Specs
 ~~~~~~~~~~~

+..
+TODO: Consider adding a table of contents here for the various extra specs
+         or make them sub-sections.

 .. todo::

    A lot of these need investigation - for example, I can find no reference to